Code-Institute-Submissions/learn-maths/README.md

 <img src="assets/images/lighthouse-result.PNG">

 ## Unfixed bugs
-As mentioned there is one unfixed bug.
+As mentioned above there is one unfixed bug but the application works despite the error.

 [Back to Table of contents](#table-of-contents)